nicktehrany/website/website/content/notes/IN4391 Distributed Systems Notes/Management.md

 ### Resource Management in Cloud

-Clouds contain large quantities of shared resources that provide provide these to large pools of data and computing  with a variety of different interfaces.
+Clouds contain large quantities of shared resources that provide these to large pools of data and computing  with a variety of different interfaces.
 An important part of cloud computing is resource management, as there only are finite resources available.

 ### Slurm